KipCrossing/geotiff/README.md

 # geotiff

-A noGDAL tool for reading and writing geotiff files
+A noGDAL tool for reading geotiff files

 WARNING this package is under development and some features are unstable.
 Use with caution.

+Please support this project be giving it a [star on GitHub](https://github.com/Open-Source-Agriculture/geotiff)!

 ### What is noGDAL?